 You probably recognize the obvious signs of overtraining, including continuous muscle soreness and chronic injury.
 But there are several other signs and symptoms of overtraining that are somewhat sneaky and subjective — of course, they could be other things too.
 You won’t know for sure until you put it all together.

 Why Overtraining Happens

 Clifford Stark, D.O., Medical Director of Sports Medicine at Chelsea and Director of Northshore LIJ Plainview Sports Medicine Fellowship, is quick to point out that there’s no medical consensus on why overtraining happens.
 “There are certain symptoms that identify overtraining, but no one really knows where it comes from.”
 Some hypotheses even conflict with one another.

 Overtraining isn’t entirely a physical phenomenon.
 You might be overloading your muscles, joints, and nervous system excessively.
-However, you might also be accumulating psychological stress from doing too much and not taking time off to make sure that you’re fully recovered by your next workout.
+However, you might also be accumulating psychological stress from doing too much and not taking time off to make sure you’re fully recovered by your next workout.

-Overtraining can be dangerous and it can also be sabotaging the hard work that you’re putting into your fitness regime.
-We’ve rounded up seven lesser-known signs of overtraining that you should be looking out for if you’re going hard in your workouts.
+Overtraining can be dangerous and it can also be sabotaging the hard work you’re putting into your fitness regime.
+We’ve rounded up seven lesser-known signs of overtraining you should be looking out for if you’re going hard in your workouts.

 7 Possible Signs of Overtraining